 “Most LTD caps its income replacement at 60 percent of your salary,” says Andrew Stewart, founder of AMS Resources Network.
 Plans will often continue to pay until the disabled employee turns 65.
 However, some plans pay only for a period of five to 10 years.

 What If You’re Self-Employed or Your Employer Doesn’t Provide Anything?

 If you’re self-employed or your employer doesn’t provide the benefit of disability insurance coverage, you can get covered on your own.

 If you can’t foot the bill for both short-term and long-term disability, try to have an emergency savings fund.
 This fund should cover you for the short term.
 Then it can pay the premium on a long-term disability policy.

 “Using an emergency fund is an excellent way to belay the need for STD,” Stewart advises.

 The longer you’re in business as a self-employed person, the better off you will be when trying to obtain a disability policy.
-Make sure that your policy is guaranteed renewable so that as long as you pay your premiums on time, the company has to maintain your policy at the same price and benefit amount that you negotiated at the beginning.
+Make sure that your policy is guaranteed renewable so that if you pay your premiums on time, the company must maintain your policy at the same price and benefit amount that you negotiated at the beginning.